mdzaman/career-mgmt-app/reward-system/reward-system-deployment.md

-I'll create a microservices architecture for the reward system backend using Python, AWS Lambda, DynamoDB, and API Gateway as specified in the requirements.
+This is the microservices architecture for the reward system backend using Python, AWS Lambda, DynamoDB, and API Gateway as specified in the requirements.